MouseShi123/TransformersTraining/README.md

 # TransformersTraining
 Just finished an exciting training of Transformers with DSI experts.
+It is only for training and education purpose.